Keep updated with phanganist.com by following our Facebook page.

 You'll need to buy furniture most of the time, set up phone and internet accounts, and possibly employ an administrator to keep track of the office's inner workings.

-Office spaces make sense in some situations, such as if your office is connected to your company or if your team is growing.
+Office spaces make sense in some situations, such as if your office is connected to your company or your team is growing.

 You have a few options when it comes to recruiting employees.

 You can also post job openings on sites like Jobdb, Jobthai, and Jobtopgun.
-A single ad normally costs a few thousand baht per month.
+A single ad typically costs a few thousand baht per month.
 For hiring foreign staff or managerial employees, LinkedIn and Craigslist are excellent options.

 Other options include putting up a "Staff Wanted" sign, posting the work in a local Facebook community, or asking for referrals from locals.